tbuetler/BotRaceSimulation_Akka/doc/README.md

 - `PhasePlaying`: The state when the bot is playing the race.
 The bot is sending messages to the board to request available directions and move to a new position.

 - `TargetReached`: The state when the bot has reached the target position.
-The bot is waiting for the board to terminate the race.
+The bot starts a timer and after a certain duration the bot will Deregister itself from the board.

 ### Termination of the Bot Actor System